BadIdeaFactory/corporate/documents/operating.md

 - The Corporate Overlord is hated or despised.

-The removal of a corporate overlord can be nominated during a plotting session and requires 70% approval or more from the attending Corporate Overlords.
+The removal of a corporate overlord can be nominated during a plotting session and requires 70% approval or more from the other Corporate Overlords.

 Overlords are entitled to a pro-rated profit share for their tenure in a given year, as well as ongoing profit-share according to their ownership of various